VladBirta/Proiect1/README.md

 Negative test with symbols

 **Description:**
-Test the login by using the hastag symbol multiplied
+Test the login by using the hashtag symbol multiplied.

 **Steps to reproduce:**